CevallosT-D/sme-bi-case-study-application/vm-exercises.md

 - Step 5

 Create a new column `Inventory_turnover_2021` that calculates the Inventory turnover for 2021.
-Make two barcharts to display which item has the highest value.
+Make two barcharts, one that displays the Items by their Inventory turnover and another that shows the Items by the  which item has the highest value.

 Hint: * For this exercise, you can use `unit_price` along with `Original_stock` and `2021_initial_stock` to compute this average.
-For the visualization, you can use the description of the items by the average or sum of inventory turnover.
+For the visualization, you can use `Description` with the average or sum of `Inventory_turnover_2021`, and .

 #### Exercise question: